exercism/fsharp/exercises/concept/interest-is-interesting/.docs/instructions.md

 Each year the government allows you donate a percentage of your money to charity, tax free.
 Because you're a nice person, if your balance is positive at the end of the year, you donate twice this amount to charities, rounded down to the nearest whole dollar.

-You have three tasks, each of which will deal your balance and its interest rate.
+You have three tasks, each of which will deal with your balance and its interest rate.

 ## 1. Calculate the interest rate